Browse Categories

 It’s always a good idea to set up a mat cleaning schedule for employees to ensure these mats remain in “like new” condition over the long term.
 Mats can be cleaned daily, every few days, weekly, or monthly, depending on how often they are used or how fast they get dirty.

-Choosing an ESD Mat Cleaner
+Choosing an Anti-Static Mat Cleaner

 There are two ways to clean your ESD mat — dry cleaning and wet cleaning.
 Dry cleaning involves sweeping the mat with a cleaning brush or broom (or using a dry cloth or mop) to wipe off the surface.
 Wet cleaning involves using clean water or a special cleaning solution to wipe the mat’s surface clean.